-Elementary Daily Schedule:
+Elementary Daily Schedule

 All of our elementary classrooms begin their day with free breakfast in the classroom, where they eat together, as a “family.”
 After breakfast and school wide announcements are complete, we begin our daily morning meeting.
 Responsive Classroom Morning Meeting is an engaging way to start each day, building a strong sense of community, and setting children up for success socially and academically.
-For more information, please click here. https://www.responsiveclassroom.org/what-is-morning-meeting/

 The homeroom teacher is responsible for all academic content (reading, writing, math, science, social studies).
 Our students visit one of our six specials classes each day (PE, Wellness, Art, Music, Spanish, and Technology).

-4th and 5th grade Elementary Classrooms
+5th Grade Elementary Classrooms

 Another unique highlight of our K-5 classrooms is the 60 minute Enrichment class.
 As a result, the students catch up on content they may have gaps in, or expand their skills/knowledge in areas to ensure that all students are learning and growing each and every day.
 Our students may not be with their grade level/homeroom teacher at this time.
 Instead they will be with a teacher and group of students who are receiving “just right” instruction for their individual needs.